mapmint/mapmint/INSTALL.md

 sudo /etc/init.d/apache2 restart
 ```

-Download and use databases required by MapMint
+Download and use databases required by MapMint, you are invited to
+load the sql files related to the PostGIS module before loading the
+mmdb.sql file (the location will depend on your setup).
 ```
 sudo mkdir /var/data
 cd /var/data